- Health & Nursing Programs

 Upon completion of the program, students are eligible to take a national certification exam (State of FL certification not required).
 Students must be 18 years of age to be accepted into the Phlebotomy Program.

-access program that requires a special application process.
+that requires a special application process.
 Please note the following deadlines for application to Phlebotomy programs.

-- March 1st to start in Summer (May) for Palm Bay only
+- April 1st to start Summer

 IMPORTANT NOTE: During the Phlebotomy class on campus, students will be doing venipuncture on each other!

-completing the orientation.
+the orientation.
 For more information, please see Application Procedures.

 Meet a Graduate